Hippolyte Bayard

 Hippolyte Bayard (/fr/; 20 January 1801 – 14 May 1887) was a French photographer and pioneer in the history of photography.
 He invented his own process that produced direct positive paper prints in the camera and presented the world's first public exhibition of photographs on 24 June 1839.
 He claimed to have invented photography earlier than Louis-Jacques Mandé Daguerre in France and William Henry Fox Talbot in England, the men traditionally credited with its invention.

 Bayard experimented with the new medium taking photos of plant specimens, statuary (including posing with them for self-portraits), street scenes, urban landscapes, architectural photos, and portraits.
 He photographed prominent figures and an ordinary worker.
 He also advocated combination printing and was one of the founders of a photo society.

 Early life and career

-While working as a civil servant, Bayard experimented with photography.
-He developed his own method of producing photos called the direct positive process.
+While working as a civil servant, Bayard experimented with photography beginning around 1838 according to his contemporary Eugène Durieu, but would personally claim to have begun work on his process "3 years ago" alongside his most famous image Self Portrait of a drowned man in October of 1840.
+He developed his own method of producing photos called the direct positive process, his first noted success occurring in March of 1839.
 It involved exposing silver chloride paper to light, which turned the paper completely black.
 It was then soaked in potassium iodide before being exposed in a camera.
 After the exposure, it was washed in a bath of sodium hyposulfate and dried.